Political Appointees in the Biden-Harris Administration

 Seth Galanter

-Deputy Assistant Secretary for Legal Affairs, Office for Civil Rights
+Principal Deputy Assistant Secretary, Office for Civil Rights

 Seth Galanter returns to the Office for Civil Rights, where he served for more than five years during the Obama-Biden Administration.
 Since that time, he worked as a senior director at the National Center for Youth Law.
 At NCYL, he brought lawsuits against the federal government and state agencies to advocate on behalf of vulnerable children and youth.
 Seth started his legal career at the Civil Rights Division of the U.S. Department of Justice, and then was Of Counsel at a private law firm, where he was able to argue two cases in the U.S. Supreme Court.
 Seth is a graduate of the University of Pennsylvania Law School and Columbia College.